timofeysie/loranthifolia/README.md

 Number 2 & 3 have been addressed already.
 Currently, number 7 is requiring quite a bit of work due to finding the Q-codes for WikiData items.
 See the [Conchifolia project]((https://github.com/timofeysie/conchifolia)) for updates on that saga.
 Once it's working there we can implement the same solution here.
 After getting the redirects working, instead of getting in to using the Q-codes for anything else, it's time to have some fun with issue 1. detail page icons skewed.

 We actually want to hide the text and just show the icons, which can then be expanded and collapsed.
+This turns out to be more involved that we have time for with our goal of getting an MVP release ready.
+The work done so far on this is in the [Manipulating the preamble DOM](#manipulating-the-preamble-DOM) section.

+So with that done (for now) the next issue on deck is creating a icon and splash screen for the app.
+Fire up [Gimp](https://www.gimp.org/)!

+## Manipulating the preamble DOM

 A brief view of the html shows a table with two styles that will indicate the two elements:
 ```